 - Neurological effects like tremors and seizures

-The chances of adverse reactions in dogs are increasing with incorrect use – prolonged exposure and high doses.
+The chances of adverse reactions in dogs increase with incorrect use – prolonged exposure and high doses.
 Therefore, it is imperative you stick to the recommended instructions.
 Additionally, there are several other considerations associated with colloidal silver.

-First, some dogs treated with colloidal silver show sluggishness symptoms about three to four days into treatment because the eliminatory organs become overloaded, attempting to flush the toxins out of the body.
-Encourage your dog to drink more water while using colloidal silver (you can do this by adding chicken broth to the water bowl).
+First, some dogs treated with colloidal silver become sluggish about three to four days into treatment because the eliminatory organs become overloaded, attempting to flush the toxins out of the body.
+Encourage your dog to drink more water while using colloidal silver (you can do this by adding a small amount of chicken broth to the water bowl).

 When it comes to colloidal silver, the difference between safety and toxicity is the dose.
 The recommended colloidal silver dosage depends on the dog’s body weight.
-For example, small dogs can take 5 ml and large dogs up to 10 ml of colloidal silver, two to three times per day for as much as ten days.
+For example, small dogs can take 5 ml of and large dogs up to 10 ml of colloidal silver two to three times per day for as many as ten days.

 Here are some practical dosing guidelines: